Helen-Zhao/karate-admin-service/README.md

 # karate-admin-service

+A RESTful web application developed using the JAX-RS/Java for the back end API and simple HTML/CSS for the front end.
+XML/JAXB was used for data transfer and serialisation, Hibernate/ embedded h2 was used for database object storage/serialisation.
 ###Building, Deploying and Testing
 Running the maven goals clean and install will build, deploy and test the project.
 The database is set to `jdbc:h2:~/hello`.
 The port used for HTTP requests/the AJAX client is `localhost:8000`.
 All services are accessed with the URL prefix `localhost:8000/service`.